@Beta @GwtCompatible(emulated=true) public abstract class FluentFuture<V> extends AbstractFuture<V>

 @Partially.GwtIncompatible(value="AVAILABLE but requires exceptionType to be Throwable.class") public final <X extends Throwable> FluentFuture<V> catching(Class<X> exceptionType, Function<? super X,? extends V> fallback, Executor executor)

 primary input succeeds, it is never invoked.
-If, during the invocation of fallback
+If, during the invocation of fallback, an

 Usage example: